This page is part of © FOTW Flags Of The World website

 In 1799 he took over command of the Swiss troops fighting against Napoleon on the Allied side.
 In the spring of 1800 he introduced the red armband with the

-white cross for his troops (source).
+white cross for his regiment (source).
 This can be seen as the birth of the modern Swiss Flag, although the flag as such had not yet been introduced (This only happened

 commander-in-chief of the federal troops.